i-MSCP/plugins/incubator/InstantSSH/README.md

 ## Introduction

-This plugin allow to give your customers a full or restricted shell access.
+This plugin allows to give your customers a full or restricted shell access.

 A customer to which SSH permissions are given can create SSH users and use them to login on the server.